Alejogb1/job-board/blog-data/how-to-use-bert-for-relation-extraction.md

 id: "how-to-use-bert-for-relation-extraction"
 ---

-alright, so you're looking to use bert for relation extraction. it's a pretty common task these days, and bert's actually a solid choice for it. i've spent some time in this area myself, and i can share what i've learned.
+, so you're looking to use bert for relation extraction. it's a pretty common task these days, and bert's actually a solid choice for it. i've spent some time in this area myself, and i can share what i've learned.

 basically, relation extraction is about identifying relationships between entities in text. think about it like this: in the sentence "steve jobs co-founded apple," we want to extract that 'steve jobs' is related to 'apple' through the relation 'co-founded'. there are other relations of course, like 'is a' or 'located in' and so on, it all depends on your specific task.